ivank/potygen/packages/cli/README.md

   -f, --files <files>            A glob pattern to search files by (default: "**/*.sql") -w, --watch                    Watch for file changes and update live -v, --verbose                  Show verbose logs
-  -a, --cache-file <cacheFile>   Cache file to be used by --incremental (default: ".cache/potygen.cache") -r, --cache-clear              Clear the cache
+  -a, --cache-file <cacheFile>   Cache file to be used by --cache (default: ".cache/potygen.cache") -r, --cache-clear              Clear the cache
   -e, --cache                    Cache which files have been processed, defaults .cache/potygen.cache -s, --silent                   Only show error logs